singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 To get around this, we could take an approach  similar to the card deck shuffling problem  (pg 531).
 We could place the K bombs in the first K cells and then shuffle all the cells around.

 Shuffling an array operates  by iterating through the array from i = 0 through N-1.
-For each i, we pick a random indexbetween i and N-1 and swap it with that index.
+For each i, we pick a random index between i and N-1 and swap it with that index.

 To shuffle a grid, we do a very similar thing, just converting the index into a row and column location.